Anomalous Primes and the Elliptic Korselt Criterion: Squarefree Elliptic Korselt Numbers of Type I

 Solving the quadratic equation for $\sqrt{\frac{n}{p_m}}$ yields:

 Using the following claim, we will show the right-hand side of (\ref{untoned_quads}) is at least $\frac{1}{2^m}p_m^{1/4}$. \begin{claim*} \end{claim*}

-We now prove the above claim.
 For $m = 2$ it can be verified with a computer algebra system that (\ref{uglyIneq}) is true when $p_2 \ge 19$.
 By assumption, $p_1 > 16$, so this is always the case.
 For $m = 3$ it can be verified with a computer algebra system that (\ref{uglyIneq}) is true when $p_3 \ge 13$.
 Note that $p_3 > 11$ because otherwise we have $p_1p_2 \le 5 \cdot 7 = 35$, contradicting the initial assumption.
 Thus, the claim holds for $m = 3$.

 Now, let $f(m, p_m)$ be the left-hand side of (\ref{uglyIneq}).
 Observe that if $p_m > 0$ is held constant and $m$ is increased, then $f(m, p_m)$ increases.
 This is because we may write

 where

 and as $m$ increases, $-\frac{16}{4^m}$ and $-\frac{4}{4^m}$ increase.
 Thus, since $f(3, p_m) \ge 0$ for $p_m \ge 13$, $f(m, p_m) \ge 0$ for $p_m \ge 13$ for all $m > 3$.
 Since $13$ is the fourth prime greater than or equal to $5$, $p_m \ge 13$ for all $m > 3$.
 This completes the proof of the claim.